eventide-project/docs/user-guide/message-db/update.md

 ## Changes Made to an Existing Database by the Update

-For a complete list of changes to the message store database effected by the update, the the main changes doc in the root Eventide repo:
+For a complete list of changes to the message store database effected by the update, see the the main changes doc in the root Eventide repo:

 [https://github.com/eventide-project/eventide/blob/master/CHANGES.md#message-db](https://github.com/eventide-project/eventide/blob/master/CHANGES.md#message-db)